MatthewHuk/quoting.express-fun/README.md

 4. Just having users is boring!
 Let's make a new route that returns an anime quote (from a public api)
     * public api - https://animechan.vercel.app/guide#default-quotes
+    * Get two anime quotes in parallel and wait for both of them to complete
-    * add the "character" and quote to our User object
+    * add the "character" and quote of one of the two quotes (chosen at random) to our User object

 5. Create a function to add a missing quote to our users who don't have one yet